timlockridge/com200/Course Description.md

 ### How to Reach me

 Please feel free to drop by my office to ask questions, offer concerns, or just say hi.
 Before dropping by, I encourage you to schedule an appointment at [timlockridge.com/cal](http://www.timlockridge.com/cal).
 This is especially true if you need extended help: Schedule an appointment or send me an email and let me know when you plan to stop by.
-For short queries, you can message me (either via direct message or a mention) on Twitter: [@timlockridge](http://www.twitter.com/timlockridge) or via Google Chat (timlockridge@gmail.com).
+For short queries, you can email me, message me on Twitter [@timlockridge](http://www.twitter.com/timlockridge), or IM me via Google Chat (timlockridge@gmail.com).

 When emailing me, keep in mind that--depending on the day and email volume--it might take me 48 hours to respond.
 If I haven’t responded to you in 48 hours, please email me again.
 I won’t be offended or bothered: Things can get lost in digital transit, and I want to make sure your questions are answered in a timely fashion.